no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 When creating a client app via the `/client` endpoint, permissions can be granted.

-To update these, currently an admin will need to go to Cognito user pool in the AWS console and manually grant or revoke the relevant scopes to the client app.
+To update these, currently an admin will need to go to DynamoDB in the AWS console and manually grant or revoke the relevant permission to the client app (see [Adding/Deleting permissions](../contributing/application_context.md))

 ## Authenticating and interacting with the application